FAIR Data is a set of principles applied to data to make it:

 - Accessible: both within and without company boundaries, as an overlay on top of existing infrastructure without re-architecting existing systems

-- Interoperable: a safe space for secure and trusted data sharing, creating a true data ecosystem that you control what can and cannot be shared
+- Interoperable: a safe space for secure and trusted data sharing, creating a true data ecosystem where you control what can and cannot be shared

 - Reusable: integrate data only once then easily share all or part of your data with trusted parties, removing the need for traditional point-to-point integrations and centralised data storage